mbta/dotcom/docs/TESTING.md

 Common test suites developers might want to run:

 * `mix test` — Elixir tests
-  * `mix test --exclude wallaby` - Excludes the integration tests
-  * `mix test --only wallaby` - Runs only the integration tests.
-This depends on having chromedriver and Google Chrome installed.
 * `npm run --prefix assets mocha && npm run --prefix assets jest` — all of the JavaScript tests